 I literally cried, tears of frustration, anger, and guilt.
 So I picked up my DSLR camera and took my youngest’s 100 Days session by myself.
 They came out alright.
 I still felt extremely guilty, so I decided to make it up to her by taking monthly portraits of her.
 The process was so enjoyable I felt in love, so much I started to purchase backdrop stands, backdrop, props, strobes…and take photography lessons.
 I post her pictures on my personal Facebook account and people loved them!
 Below is a video showcasing my amateur work of my youngest.
 It didn’t take me long to realize photographing my own kids could no longer fulfill my passion so I started taking pictures of my friends’ kids.
 Through that process I learned my weakness as a photographer.
 I then went on a self-taught boot-camp and mastered professional photo editing software in a very short amount of time.
 I introduced a series of children’s fantasy editing and attracted a number of Moms wanting to pay me for my services.
 Because I like to do things the right way, I formed my LLC business right away and purchased liability insurance.

-My name is Karen Kwong, and I’m the owner and principal photographer at Photography by MuSen.
-MuSen means “Wood-Forest.”
+Here is an interest fact about my studio name MuSen: it means “Wood-Forest.”
 The name was chosen by a Fengshui Master to offset the natural elements that I’m lacking, reactive to my birth time.
 It is believed to bring me luck, peace, and balance, all which I have in abundance.
 (Curious about learning more about Fengshui?
 Start here.)

 You will find your investment with me worth every single penny.
 I strive to provide outstanding customer service and meet your photography needs.
 Every session comes with complimentary consultations.
 I spend time get to know you and want you walk out of the session with not just beautiful images but also a life-long friendship.